Vector35/Sidekick-public/docs/getting-started.md

 If an update for the installed Sidekick plugin is available, then choose one of the following methods for updating the Sidekick plugin:

-* Plugin Manager: Launch the Plugin Manager by selecting `Plugins->Manage Plugins` from the main menu.
+* Plugin Manager: Launch the Plugin Manager by selecting `Plugins -> Manage Plugins` from the main menu.
 From the Plugin Manager search for "Sidekick" and locate the Sidekick plugin.
 If an update is available, then click the `Update` button.

 ![Plugin Manager Update Sidekick](images/plugin_update_plugin_manager.png)

-* Automatic Notification (Sidekick 2.x or later): On plugin startup, Sidekick automatically checks for updates.
+* Automatic Notification: On plugin startup, Sidekick automatically checks for updates.
 If one is available, then Sidekick asks you if you want to install it.
 Click `Yes`.
 Once the update is complete, then you will need to restart Binary Ninja.

 ![Auto Update Sidekick](images/plugin_update_auto.png)